Woman killed as crash involving Range Rover and Tesla blocks Piccadilly line

 A man and a woman who were travelling in the Range Rover were treated at the scene by paramedics before being taken to hospital.

-Police were awaiting an update on their condition.
+Police were awaiting an update on their condition on Monday morning.

-Police cordons remained at the scene on Monday morning and the Piccadilly Line in the area was likely to remain closed for a "considerable period of time".
+Police cordons remained in place at the scene and Scotland Yard said the Piccadilly line in the area was likely to remain closed for a "considerable period of time".

-Commuters were advised to avoid travelling on these routes.
+Commuters were advised to plan alternative travel routes.

-Any witnesses yet to speak with police are asked to call 101, ref 905/22aug.
+Any witnesses yet to speak with police were asked to call 101.

 Register for free to continue reading